top of page

 Nagoya Castle, the towering sentinel of Aichi’s Sengoku era, stands as a testament to samurai valor, where golden shachihoko gleam atop turrets and museums unveil tales of warlords like Oda Nobunaga, inviting explorers to delve into Japan’s feudal heart just 10 minutes from Nagoya Station by Meitetsu Line.
 Centered around Meijo Koen Station, this historic enclave pulses with the legacy of the Owari Tokugawa clan, drawing locals and tourists to its moat-lined keeps and curated

-Highland Forest Sanctuary: Nagakute’s Nature Trails and Spas in Nagoya’s Eastern Highlands
+Nagakute’s Adventures and Spas in Nagoya’s Eastern Highlands

 Nagakute, Nagoya’s verdant eastern highlands, pulses with a highland forest sanctuary, where nature trails, sprawling parks, and boutique spas offer panoramic city views, rejuvenating massages, and tranquil wellness experiences, just 20 minutes from Nagoya Station by Higashiyama Line and Linimo.
 Home to the historic Toyota Automobile Museum and Moricoro Park, this serene area draws families and wellness seekers to its lush paths, perfect for a rejuvenating escape after explor

-Alpine River Retreat: Asahikawa’s Snowy Trails and Onsens in Hokkaido’s Northern Highlands
+Alpine River Passage: Asahikawa’s Snowy Trails and Onsens in Hokkaido’s Northern Highlands

 Lakeside Ainu Spirits: Shiraoi’s Cultural Villages and Statues in Hokkaido’s Volcanic South